awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 1. Restart the DB instance\.

 For more information about modifying instance parameters, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
-For more information about the dashboard, see [Using the Performance Insights Dashboard](USER_PerfInsights.UsingDashboard.md)\.
+For more information about the dashboard, see [Monitoring with the Performance Insights Dashboard](USER_PerfInsights.UsingDashboard.md)\.
 For more information about the MySQL performance schema, see [MySQL 8\.0 Reference Manual](https://dev.mysql.com/doc/refman/8.0/en/performance-schema.html)\.